AlfonsoVertu/working-with-toc/README.md

 When FAQ mode is enabled for specific headings, the parser annotates the matched elements so JavaScript and CSS can easily target them.
 Headings receive the `wwt-faq-question` class along with `data-faq="question"`, while the first matching answer container gains the `wwt-faq-answer` class and `data-faq-answer="true"`.
 These attributes replace the legacy `data-wwt-faq` markers and are applied directly by `Heading_Parser::parse()` so templates and structured data builders can rely on a consistent contract.

+### AMP compatibility

+The frontend now detects AMP requests (using `is_amp_endpoint()` or `amp_is_request()` when available) and renders an accessible, always-on TOC without relying on JavaScript listeners.
+In AMP mode the plugin skips loading `assets/js/frontend.js` and swaps the floating container for a `<details>`-based layout that keeps the toggle keyboard-accessible while remaining open by default.
+This ensures the TOC remains usable in AMP caches and any environment where scripts are disallowed.【F:includes/frontend/class-frontend.php†L43-L120】【F:assets/css/frontend.css†L1-L160】

+> **Manual regression:** Install the official AMP plugin in *Transitional* mode, load any single post both in canonical and `?amp` views, and verify that the AMP endpoint shows the expanded TOC without enqueued JavaScript while the canonical page retains the interactive floating accordion.

 ## SEO Compatibility

 - **Rank Math** – the plugin registers itself among supported TOCs, preventing the “No TOC plugin installed” warning.